 Creating dazzling floral bouquets is an art, and if you’re inspired by Holland’s tulips to try it out, you’re in luck!
 Tulip Time is offering several hands-on floral arrangement sessions during the festival.
 In this hour-long course, you’ll learn the basics from award-winning floral designers, and even create your own masterpiece to take home.
 Tickets include your lesson and all the supplies you’ll need to build our own beautiful, one-of-a-kind creation.

-The First Bloem Festival Artwork Exhibit focuses on pieces created by local artists.
+The Art in Bloem Fine Art Showcase focuses on pieces created by local artists.
 Here you’ll find the top 20 finalists in the Tulip Time artwork competition, and you can even participate in the Viewers’ Choice Awards by voting for your favorite image at the exhibit!

-And the Tulip Time Quilt Show is also a fan favorite, with the difficult and increasingly rare artform taking center stage.
+The Tulip Time Quilt Show is also a fan favorite, with the difficult and increasingly rare art form taking center stage.
 More than 100 hand-stitched quilts are on display, in a variety of styles, colors, and designs.
 Visitors can also buy raffle tickets for the chance to win a very special quilt: one created specifically to celebrate Tulip Time!

 To experience Holland’s tulips in a truly Dutch setting, walk the 20 minutes from downtown to Windmill Island Gardens.
 The focal point of this beautiful spot is DeZwaan, the only authentic Dutch windmill operating in the United States.
 When we say operating, we really mean it: The mill grinds wheat flour and cornmeal that you can purchase on-site.